-G’day mates!
-Did you know that Australia is fringed by more than 8,000 islands- each of them unique, wonderful and full of amazing wildlife.
-With SO many incredible islands to choose from, you may get overwhelmed planning your island vacation.
-We’ve created a list of some of the top islands of Australia to visit and explore.
+Australia is fringed by more than 8,000 islands, each of them unique and filled with unbelievable wildlife.
+8000 islands can be a lot to choose from; we created a list of top islands of Australia to visit and explore.

 The world renowned sandy beaches of Fraser Island.
 Image: Tourism Queensland